Intel cuts forecast as China data center sales remain weak

 Intel shares were trading down 7.5% at $57.61 after the bell.

-Reporting by Sayanti Chakraborty in Bengaluru and Stephen Nellis in San Francisco; Editing by Sriraj Kalluvila and Richard Chang
+Reporting by Sayanti Chakraborty in Bengaluru and Stephen Nellis in San Francisco; editing by Richard Chang and Leslie Adler